Our Mission Statement

 Our Sources of Funding Sources

-Chris Rose Therapy Centre for Autism receives funding from School District #73, The Ministry of Children and Family Development, Thompson Nicola Cariboo United Way, The Province of British Columbia, Community Living British Columbia, various community groups, service clubs and local businesses.
+Chris Rose Therapy Centre for Autism receives funding from School District #73, CISKD, The Ministry of Children and Family Development, Thompson Nicola Cariboo United Way, The Province of British Columbia, Community Living British Columbia, The Ministry of Education, various community groups, service clubs and local businesses.
 Chris Rose Therapy Centre for Autism is a member of the Thompson Nicola Cariboo United Way.
 We are also grateful for the assistance of Variety, the Children’s Charity of BC‘s Sunshine Coach program that allows us to transport our youth.

 In September of 1989, with the encouragement and assistance of parents and educators, Giant Steps West, a program for children with Autism Spectrum Disorder, was established in Kamloops.
 It was the first satellite of Giant Steps Montreal.

-In 2002, the Centre in Kamloops took on a new name, CHRIS ROSE THERAPY CENTRE FOR AUTISM, as we were no longer associated with Giant Steps Montreal.
+In 2002, the Centre in Kamloops took on a new name, the Chris Rose Therapy Centre for Autism, as we were no longer associated with Giant Steps Montreal.

 The Centre was named after Christopher Rose.
 For 50 years, Christopher Rose has served British Columbians, young and old, with the greatest distinction as teacher, school principal and school trustee.
 His greatest focus has been to support those with special needs.